CSCfi/csc-user-guide/docs/support/conda.md

 - `envs` where all Conda environments will reside
 - `pkgs` Conda package cache

-### Activating conda
+### Activating conda tool

-If you installed Conda into directory `$WRKDIR/DONOTREMOVE/miniconda3`, you can activate conda with the initialization script:
+If you installed Conda into directory `$WRKDIR/DONOTREMOVE/miniconda3`, you can activate conda tool with the initialization script:

 ```bash
 source $WRKDIR/DONOTREMOVE/miniconda3/etc/profile.d/conda.sh